 Skip to content

-Form a Big Lunch planning group and work with your schoolchildren to make the day a big success.
+Form a planning group and work with your schoolchildren to make the day a big success.
 Have your class list what they think makes a good party and everything they would need to organise one.
-You could encourage them to ask people of all ages about their favourite parties, what they did, what they ate and why it was so much fun.
+Encourage them to think about ways they could lend a hand in your local community and what might be helpful.

-Don’t forget to sign up to get your free pack to get started, and it includes free handy resources such as invites and posters.
+Don’t forget to download our free resources to get started, including a guide to the weekend, posters, invites and more.
 The resources are undated, so you can join in and hold your event whenever is best for your school community!
+They’ll be ready soon – so watch this space!

 2. Seek support

 If you work in a school, or are part of the PTA, you will likely be no stranger to seeking support with your activities and events.
-As well as rallying parents and colleagues to help organise or promote your Big Lunch, check out these funding sources:
+As well as rallying parents and colleagues to help organise or promote your event, check out these funding sources:

 3. Food